View elegant scenes of light control created with Lutron.

 I. COMPLIANCE WITH LAWS, REGULATIONS, AND PUBLISHED STANDARDS

 All suppliers must comply with all applicable laws, codes, and regulations of the countries, states, and localities in which they operate.
-This includes, but is not limited to, laws and regulations relating to environmental, occupational health and safety, and labor practices.
-In addition, Lutron suppliers must require their suppliers to do the same.
+This includes, but is not limited to, laws and regulations relating to environmental, occupational health and safety, security, trade law compliance (including, but not limited to, OFAC sanctioned- countries, Specially Designated Nationals, and Blocked Persons), labor practices (including, but not limited to, child or forced labor, anti-slavery/human trafficking, minimum wages, anti-discrimination, and conflict minerals), anti-money laundering, and data privacy and protection.
+In addition, Lutron suppliers must require their own suppliers to do the same.

 II.
 ETHICS AND STANDARDS OF CONDUCT